 Painting, The Yellow Jacket; Winslow Homer (American, 1836–1910); USA; brush and oil paint on canvas ; 57.9 × 39.7 cm (22 13/16 × 15 5/8 in.); Gift of Charles Savage Homer, Jr.; 1917-14-4

-In addition to Sarah & Eleanor Hewitt: Designing a Modern Museum, this object was previously on display as part of the exhibition Frederic Church, Winslow Homer & Thomas Moran: Tourism and the American Landscape.
+This object was previously on display as a part of the exhibitions Sarah & Eleanor Hewitt: Designing a Modern Museum and Frederic Church, Winslow Homer & Thomas Moran: Tourism and the American Landscape.